st-h/vertx-mongo-streams/README.md

 } as SingleResultCallback<Long>)
 ```

+# Build
 ## Integration Test

 If you want to build this library yourself, the integration test requires a running mongodb on default port 27017.
-If you are using docker, you could just use the commands from `.travis.yml`:
+If you are using docker, you could just use the commands from `.travis.yml` to launch a docker container running a mongo instance and expose the default port:
 ```
 docker pull mongo
 docker run -d -p 127.0.0.1:27017:27017 mongo
 ```

-## Acknowledgments
+# Acknowledgments

 Thanks to [antofar](https://github.com/antofar) for contributing an improved implementation of GridFSInputStream